-Update 2018: *Rebekah needs just $20/month to be fully sponsored.
+Update 2018: *Rebekah needs just $30/month to be fully sponsored.
 Sponsor her here!
+She is living at Faith Home, where she is learning independent living skills and participating in a vocational program.

 Update 2015: *Rebekah now lives in a foster home with girls her age who also attend school.